Flowering stage weed thriving inside a dark grow tent with multiple plants illuminated by overhead lights in dense formation

 Preventing Leaks and Stress

-Preventing light stress is another important aspect of maintaining a healthy flowering light cycle indoor grow.
-If your plants are exposed to light during their dark period, they may experience stress that can stifle growth and affect bud development.
+Preventing light stress is another important aspect.
+If your plants are exposed to light during their dark period, they may experience stress that can stifle growth.
 Be vigilant about checking your light timers and ensuring that they function correctly.

 Knowing the Role of Light in Cannabis Hormones